-- Percentage of people with pre-existing diabetes who are pregnant who receive tailored information and support for lifestyle management at the beginning of their pregnancy and throughout the remainder of their pregnancy - Percentage of people with gestational diabetes who receive tailored information and support for lifestyle management at the time of gestational diabetes diagnosis and throughout the remainder of their pregnancy - Percentage of people with diabetes in pregnancy who feel that their individualized lifestyle management plan meets their needs and abilities
+- Percentage of people with pre-existing diabetes who are pregnant who receive tailored information and support for lifestyle management at the beginning of their pregnancy and throughout the remainder of their pregnancy - Percentage of people with gestational diabetes who receive tailored information and support for lifestyle management at the time of their gestational diabetes diagnosis and throughout the remainder of their pregnancy - Percentage of people with diabetes in pregnancy (pre-existing diabetes or gestational diabetes) who feel that their individualized lifestyle management plan meets their needs and abilities

-Measurement details for these indicators, as well as indicators to measure overarching goals for the entire quality standard, are presented in Appendix 2.
+Measurement details for these indicators, as well as indicators to measure overarching goals for the entire quality standard, are presented in Appendix 1.

-Quality Statement 5: Fetal Monitoring and Timing of Delivery
+Fetal Monitoring and Timing of Delivery

 People with diabetes in pregnancy receive increased fetal monitoring based on glucose control, maternal complications, comorbid conditions, and/or fetal well-being.
-Induction of labour can be considered before 40 weeks' gestation if maternal or fetal indications exist.
+Induction of labour is considered before 40 weeks' gestation if maternal or fetal indications exist.

-Fetal monitoring: In people with pre-existing diabetes, assessment of fetal well-being should be initiated by 32 weeks' gestation and performed weekly starting at 34 to 36 weeks' gestation until delivery.
-Earlier onset and/or more frequent fetal health surveillance is recommended in those considered at highest risk.
-Increased frequency of fetal assessment should be considered in people with gestational diabetes that is poorly controlled or associated with any comorbid conditions.
+Fetal monitoring: There is no single strategy for antenatal monitoring of diabetes in pregnancy.
+In people with pre-existing diabetes, assessment of fetal well-being should be initiated by 32 weeks' gestation and performed weekly from 34 to 36 weeks' gestation until delivery.
+Earlier and/or more frequent fetal health surveillance is recommended in people considered to be high risk, such as those with gestational diabetes that is poorly controlled or associated with any comorbid conditions.
+Methods of monitoring fetal well-being may include a non-stress test, a non-stress test plus the amniotic fluid index, a biophysical profile (including education about kick counts), or a combination of these methods.